National Endowment for the Humanities (NEH) - Division of Public Programs

 Film and television projects may be single programs or a series addressing significant figures, events, or ideas.
 Programs must be intended for national distribution, via traditional carriage or online distribution.
 The Division of Public Programs welcomes projects that range in length from short-form to broadcast-length video.

-Radio projects, including podcasts, may involve single programs, limited series, or segments within an ongoing series.
-They may also develop new humanities content to augment existing radio programming or add greater historical background or humanities analysis to the subjects of existing programs.
+Radio and podcast projects may involve single programs, limited series, or segments within an ongoing series.
 Programs receiving production grants may be either broadcast or disseminated online.
 They may be intended for national or regional distribution.

-NEH encourages projects that engage public audiences through multiple formats in the exploration of humanities ideas.
-Proposed projects might include complementary components to a film, television, or radio project.
-These components should deepen the audience’s understanding of the subject in a supplementary manner: for example, book/film discussion programs, supplemental educational websites, or museum exhibitions.
+NEH encourages projects that engage public audiences through multiple formats.
+Proposed projects might include supplementary components to a film, television, radio, or podcast project: for example, book/film discussion programs, supplemental educational websites, or museum exhibitions.

 All projects applying to the Media Projects program should